 Fourth Grade Textbook Schedule

-For more information, contact Kristen Swift at 317-816-0045, ext.
-3113.
+For more information, contact Katie Campbell at 317-816-0045, ext.
+3143.

 Grades 6 & 7 – Middle School Youth Group

-Sunday mornings - 10:45 to 11:45am
+Sunday - 10:45 to 11:45am

 Middle School Youth Ministry utilizes both small group and large group methods to break open the Catholic Faith beyond what they have learned in the past.
 Fostering personal relationships with our Lord and Savior alongside talks, socializing, games, and community encompass the middle school youth faith formation experience.